 Multi-trophic Disease Dynamics: Real ecosystems contain multiple consumers that feed on the same organisms.
 Parasites such as bacteria, viruses, and fungi co-infect single organisms and interact inside them.
 Predators often feed on the same organisms that parasites infect, and parasites are themselves prey to many organisms.
 My research is building a framework for understanding these more complex, yet more realistic, interactions between parasites, predators, and their shared resources.
 Again, movement plays a central role in this work.

 This work takes non-lethal effects of predators and parasites into account as well.
 Predators and parasites impose a wide array of non-lethal effects, including their influence on movement patterns of their prey and hosts.
 Avoidance of foraging habitats to reduce contact with predators or infective parasite stages is a common example.
-A recent synthesis of the literature showed that while both predators and parasites cause non-lethal effects, they differ in when and how strongly those effects are imposed (See figure, below).
-This work highlights that predators and parasites alter patterns of animal movement, and in turn, impact the spread of disease.
+A recent synthesis of the literature showed that, although both predators and parasites cause non-lethal effects, those effects differ in timing and magnitude (See figure, below).

 An automated imaging system constructed at the Institute of Zoology, Zoological Society of London

-In contrast to amphibian responses to predators (blue box), individuals do not respond to parasites until later stages of interactions, when parasites already infect and feed on them.
+In contrast to amphibian responses to predators (blue box), individuals do not respond to parasites (red boxes) until later stages of interactions, when parasites already infect and feed on them.